Domitila Chúngara: Stance on Marx

 Because of Domitila's resilient nature, she accumulated various enemies over the years.
 This, turn, only served to further incentivize her call for change within Bolivian society.
 In fact, many in the upper class have referred to Domitila's work (or political stance, rather) as “the work of Satan”.
 Unwilling to succumb to their insults and pressures, Domitila attacked back saying, “I began seeing how they were just one more group at the beck and call of imperialism.
 They said that we shouldn't get involved with politics, yet there in the temple they talked politics all the time.”

-Once Domitila began intensely studying and reading books that represented all different kinds of philosophies, she finally realized that her true values and philosophies lied within Marxism.
+Once Domitila began studying and reading books that represented all different kinds of philosophies, she realized that her true values and philosophies lied within Marxism.
 “Those books were very helpful to me.
 At the same time I was able to assure myself of something that I'd dreamed about ever since I was little: that there is a world where there are no poor people and where everyone can have enough food to eat and clothes to wear.
 I saw that those ideas that I'd had were there in these books.
 And that everyone who worked had the right to eat and dress well.
 And the state had to look after old people, the sick, everyone.
 That seemed very beautiful to me.
 It was as if my thoughts as a little girl, well, as if someone had gathered them together and written them in a book.
 In other words, I identified fully with what I read about Marxism.”

 Though Domitila did place much of her inspiration on Marx and other revolutionary thinkers, her guiding light —in a more peaceful manner— was 'Che' Guevara.
 In a sense, Domitila achieved what 'Che' Guevara was never able to fulfill in Bolivia: her fight became the people's fight, and the people triumphed.
 In the midst of her political career, Domitila gave one of her most famous quotes: “I want to leave future generations the only valid inheritance: a free country and social justice.”